xiashtra/cactbot/docs/TimelineGuide.md

 Alternatively, you can use the web-based [log splitter](https://overlayplugin.github.io/cactbot/util/logtools/splitter.html) tool and check the option to filter the log for analysis.

-This filtering should limit the exported log lines to just boss abilities and casts, added combatants, tethers, map effects, head markers, and debuffs applied to and removed from players.
+This filtering will limit the exported log lines to things that are potentially useful for writing triggers, like boss abilities, added combatants, tethers, map effects, head markers, and debuffs applied to and removed from players.
 It's not perfect, but it's a place to start.

 You can then walk through a log with video, and look at which abilities hit players and do damage and which are castbars on the boss (not all `StartsUsing` are castbars) and then fill out the ability table